Jaynwabueze/Jaynwabueze/README.md

 - 👋 Hi, I’m @Jaynwabueze
-- 👀 I’m interested in Blockchain Development.
+- 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning Neural Networks.
 - 💞️ I’m looking to collaborate on any project regarding the aforementioned.
 - 📫 How to reach me?
 Email me at judenwabueze6262@gmail.com